-The emission level shares for tractors, harvesters, construction machinery (wheel loaders > 5.1 tonnes, as an example) and diesel fork lifts are shown in Figure 5.8, and present an overview of the introduction of the different pre-Euro engine classes, and engine stages complying with the gradually stricter EU stage I-IV emission limits.
-The average lifetimes of 30, 25, 20 and 10 years for tractors, harvesters, fork lifts and most types of construction machinery, respectively, influence the individual engine technology turn-over speeds.
+Figure 5.8 shows the emission layer distribution for the total stock of tractors, harvesters, construction machinery (most important types, Figure 5.5) and diesel fork lifts from 1985-2018.

+The penetration of the different pre-Euro engine classes, and engine stages complying with the gradually stricter EU stage I-IV emission limits is very visible from Figure 5.8.
+The average lifetimes of 30 and 25 years for agricultural tractors and harvesters, and maximum life times of 24 and 20 years, respectively for fork lifts and most types of construction machinery, influence the individual engine technology turn-over speeds.

-The EU emission directive stage implementation years relate to engine size, and for all four machinery groups the emission level shares into specific size segments will differ slightly from the picture shown in Figure 5.8.
+The EU emission directive stage implementation years relate to engine size, and hence, for all four machinery groups the emission level shares into specific size segments will differ slightly from the picture shown in Figure 5.8.